CLIENT PROJECTS: INTRALASE

 IntraLase began as a technology transfer licensed startup company from the University of Michigan, Ann Arbor in the mid-1990's.
 IntraLase was led by University of Michigan ophthalmologist Ronald Kurtz and physicist Tibor Juhasz of the University of California, Irvine.
 The IntraLase and UM teams developed a novel diode-pumped 1um wavelength laser engine that was sufficiently compact and robust to enable practical femtosecond laser medical applications.

 While those first-in-human clinical evaluations were underway, the company's first commercial prototype was shipped to the University of Michigan, Kellogg to perform pre-clinical animal studies in preparation for commercialization.
-Greg Spooner of Gain Consulting assisted the IntraLase team in that effort, receiving the prototype, arranging for the laboratory "shake down" of the prototype, preparing, debugging, qualifying and operating the instrument for animal studies and performance data in support of the first (and successful) regulatory submission for the company.
+Gain Consulting assisted the IntraLase team conduct pre-clinical animal studies in preparation for commercialization and conducted performance testing in support of IntraLase’s successful initial US FDA regulatory submission.
+Gain Consulting also assisted in the successful application of SBIR Phase I and SBIR Phase II grants that fueled the initial development of the IntraLase prototypes.